-First things first when everything is cut – built your legs.
+First things first, when everything is cut – build your legs.
 Lay down one of your 36 inch boards and drill into it the 30 inch boards coming up from the ends.
 You will then have a U.

 Then you need to drill your top cross beam in.
-We laid a scrap of 2 by 4 on top of the board to make sure we were giving it the perfect amount of clearance for the top.
+We laid a scrap of 2×4 on top of the board to make sure we were giving it the perfect amount of clearance for the top.

 Once you have built both of your legs you will paint those black with your outdoor paint.